xarray logo

 Better Bayesian Workflows with InferenceData and Xarray

-Wednesday, May 10th, 2023 (11 months ago)
+Wednesday, May 10th, 2023 (over 1 year ago)

 TLDR: The Xarray Dataset provides is the core of the arviz.InferenceData object.
 ArviZ InferenceData simplifies the Bayesian workflow, facilitates reproducibility, and enables interoperability between different Probabilistic Programming languages.